dotj/noface-blog/content/blog/white-supremacy-culture/index.md

 **Example 1:** When the "team lead" of a school project called a last-minute meeting, I asked what the agenda was.
 The team lead couldn't answer, got defensive and angry, and scolded me for "not respecting her authority."

 **Example 2:** During a climate project, a white team member spent months virtue-signaling and self-righteously declaring themselves as an ally who speaks up for marginalized people, while simultaneously criticizing the climate justice movement for being too divisive (and therefore "wrong" in their approach to climate).

+## For the weary

+Despite being critical of both the tech industry and our capitalist society, I recently graduated from a master's program in human-computer interaction and am still holding down a full-time corporate tech job.
+Seeing the inherent white supremacy that is so deeply embedded in academia and corporate tech is bitterly demoralizing.
+Yet, I stay because I have bills to pay.
+I have felt exhausted for years, and the exhaustion has become debilitating within the past few months.
+There is no way to sugarcoat that.

+As I mentioned in an example above, one of the most helpful and grounding pieces of advice I recieved was that simply being BIPOC does not qualify me to speak on issues of race.
+Speaking about race, particularly with white people, is incredibly draining and takes an enormous amount of emotional labor that I was not compensated for.
+You are in no way obligated to "meet people halfway" when they are learning to stop being racist, you do not need to be anyone's punching bag, you are allowed to be weary.
+Hopefully these symptoms will help you survive the toxic environment until you can find something better.
+Take care.

 ## References